Nikolaos-Gkionis/todo_app/README.md

 # Start the application
 rails server

-# In another terminal (optional - for CSS changes)
+# No additional CSS watching needed - using custom BEM CSS
-rails tailwindcss:watch
 ```

 Visit http://localhost:3000 to experience the app!